jordanhoare/social-media-app/README.md

 </br>

 ## Installation
 Clone the repo, navigate to the project folder and create a `.env` containing `MONGO_URL = ` followed by your MongoDB connection code.
-Run `npm run api` and `npm run client` then access the web app @ `http://127.0.0.1:8800/`
+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 </br>